- Estate Planning

 Many jurisdictions create degrees of theft crimes.
-Factors including the type and the value of stolen property will determine the category and/or degree of theft charges that an accused could face.
-A third degree theft might be a misdemeanor involving property with a relatively low market value, and a first degree theft could be classified as a felony with stolen property valued above a statutory limit.
+Factors including the type and the value of the stolen property will determine the category and/or degree of theft charges that an accused could face.
+A third-degree theft might be a misdemeanor involving property with a relatively low market value, and a first-degree theft could be classified as a felony with stolen property valued above a statutory limit.
 Other jurisdictions categorize thefts as “petty” or “grand”.

 Theft crimes carry punishments that range from the relatively minor to the extremely serious.
 Having professional legal assistance can make the difference between a disaster and a mere inconvenience.
 Please do not hesitate to reach out to our law firm to schedule a consultation, and learn how our attorneys can help you develop the strongest defense for your case.